holepunchto/pear-docs/building-blocks/hyperdht.md

 }
 ```

-> Servers can be run on normal home computers, as the DHT will UDP holepunch connections are personal to users.
+> You can run servers on normal home computers, as the DHT will UDP holepunch connections for you.

 #### Methods